gstanden/orabuntu-lxc/README.md

 /wherever-you-downloaded/orabuntu-lxc-master/ubuntu-services-0.sh

+for a user 'jsmith' typically this would be:

+/home/jsmith/Downloads/orabuntu-lxc-master/ubuntu-services-0.sh

 The ubuntu-services-0.sh script will create the 'gstanden' user, grant it 'sudo' privilege, and will put all the orabuntu-lxc scripts into the '/home/gstanden/Downloads' directory and then it will reboot the Ubuntu host.

 Log back in after reboot as 'gstanden' user.